mt2017-tartu-shared-task/nmt-system-D/reports/report4.md

 5. Casing mistake in "programme", "Latvia" is completely missing, "Lisbon strategy" translated twice.
 "Features of actions" instead of "lines of actions.
 "meetmete" and "tegevuste" both translated as "actions", "but" instead of "as well as".

+4.1.
+ID 68: The programme reflects the most important challenges facing Latvia in achieving the objectives of the Lisbon Strategy and identifies the main features of actions and actions to tackle these challenges , as well as indicators for achieving these objectives .
+5.1.
+Latvia emerged!
+"As well" is better than "but".

+It can be effect of our changes, but we are not sure.
+Overall improvement.
+No new mistakes.
+BLEU increased.

 ### 8